Go to the page content

 You may already be aware that obesity can lead to the development of high blood sugar and raised levels of blood pressure and cholesterol.
 However, you may not have realised that these are all significant risk factors for CVD – if left untreated, they can potentially cause heart disease.

 Why?
 There are two key reasons.
 High levels of fat in the body (known as adiposity) is known to cause a wide-range of cardiovascular abnormalities, such as increased heart rate, and raised pressure on the arteries in the heart.
-These abnormalities can all increase the risk of a CV event.
+These abnormalities can all increase the risk of a cardiovascular (CV) event.

 The second factor is hardening of the arteries (atherosclerosis) caused by a build-up of fatty material in the blood vessels.
 This restricts blood flow and increases the risk of blood clots and stroke (where the blood supply to part of the brain is cut off).

-The reality is that people living with overweight or obesity are at a greater risk of a CVD event.
+The reality is that people living with overweight or obesity are at a greater risk of a CV event.
 On a more positive note, most people can reduce their risk by making changes to their lifestyle.

 How can you reduce your risk of CVD?